scott-volteo/KillerPortals/guidebook.md

 ## Lab 3.2 - All I want is a sandwich, but now you are asking me to be a cook? - Variable Sets

 <!-- TO DO -->
-During the usability testing we ran, participants complained that the same questions were asked in many different ways and the order of options was never consistent.
+During the usability studying we ran, participants complained that the same questions were asked in many different ways and the order of options was never consistent.
 This caused them to make mistakes in filling out the forms.
 Lets use Variable Sets to ensure consistency across similar catalog items.

 1. Reopen the Hamburger catalog item.
 1. Switch to the *Variable Sets* related list.